duperrex/vaccine_effectiveness_screening_method/README.md

 The code uses a data.table approach because the original datasets were voluminous.
 It will hopefully be helpful to others.

 The output is a website created with [workflowr][], that is not yet published.

 If you download the repo, you'll be able to visualise the website by clicking on the [index.html](index.html) in the docs folder.
+The plots produced are available in _the output > png4ppt_ folder .

+Structure and content

+- analysis : .Rmd files that will produce the website

+- code : .R files

+- data : original data files

+- docs : html files of the website

+- images : external images

+- output : contains subfolders with output produced

 Please feel free to comment and give me some feedback.